-Requested Qualification: Initial Duration: Extensions: Adult status 1A status 1 1.
-Candidate is admitted to the transplant hospital that registered the candidate on the waiting list 2.
-Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status status RRBs retrospectively review requests for status 1Status 1A-exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively If no extension request is submitted, the candidate will be assigned adult status 1B Adult status 2 status 1B 1.
-Candidate is admitted to the transplant hospital that registered the candidate on the waiting list 2.
-Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 2Status 1B exceptions Indefinite 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively Adult status 3 1.
-Candidate is admitted to the transplant hospital that registered the candidate on the waiting list 2.
-Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 3 exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively
+Table 6-3: Exception Qualification and Periods Requested Qualification: Initial Duration: Extensions: Status: Review Adult status 1A status 1 1. -Candidate is admitted to the transplant hospital that registered the candidate on the waiting list 2. -Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status status RRBs retrospectively review requests for status 1Status 1A-exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively If no extension request is submitted, the candidate will be assigned adult status 1B Adult status 2 status 1B 1.
+Candidate is admitted to the transplant hospital that registered the candidate on the waiting list 2. -Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 2Status 1B exceptions Indefinite 14 days Not required as long as the candidate's medical condition remains the same.
+Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively Adult status 3 Candidate is admitted to the transplant hospital that registered the candidate on the waiting list Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 3 exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively

-Requested Status: Qualification: Initial Review Duration: Extensions: Adult status 4 Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 4 exceptions 90 days Require RRB approval for each successive 90 day period RRB will review and decide extension requests retrospectively Pediatric status 1A Candidate is admitted to the transplant hospital that registered the candidate on the waiting list Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for Status 1A exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively If no extension request is submitted, the candidate will be assigned pediatric status 1B Pediatric status 1B Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for Status 1B exceptions Indefinite Not required as long as candidate's medical condition remains the same
+Doguested Qualification: Initial Duration: Extensions Requested Status: Qualification: Review Duration: Extensions: Adult status 4 Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for status 4 exceptions 90 days Require RRB approval for each successive 90 day period RRB will review and decide extension requests retrospectively Pediatric status 1A Candidate is admitted to the transplant hospital that registered the candidate on the waiting list Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for Status 1A exceptions 14 days Require RRB approval for each successive 14 day period RRB will review and decide extension requests retrospectively If no extension request is submitted, the candidate will be assigned pediatric status 1B Pediatric status 1B Transplant physician believes, using acceptable medical criteria, that a heart candidate has an urgency and potential for benefit comparable to that of other candidates at the requested status RRBs retrospectively review requests for Status 1B exceptions Indefinite Not required as long as candidate's medical condition remains the same